-Accessibility Explore whether the intended beneficiaries are able to access indicators services or outputs.
-Accountability Documents used by executive authorities to give "full and regular" documents reports on the matters under their control to Parliament and provincial legislatures as prescribed by the Constitution.
+Accessibility indicators Explore whether the intended beneficiaries are able to access services or outputs.
+Accountability Documents used by executive authorities to give "full and regular" reports on documents the matters under their control to Parliament and provincial legislatures as prescribed by the Constitution.
 This includes plans, budgets, in-year and Annual Reports.
 Activities The processes or actions that use a range of inputs to produce the desired outputs and ultimately outcomes.
 In essence, activities describe "what we do".
-Adequacy The quantity of input or output relative to the need or demand. indicators Annual Report A report to be prepared and submitted annually based on the regulations set out in Section 121 of the Municipal Finance Management Act.
+Adequacy indicators The quantity of input or output relative to the need or demand.
+Annual Report A report to be prepared and submitted annually based on the regulations set out in Section 121 of the Municipal Finance Management Act.
 Such a report must include annual financial statements as submitted to and approved by the Auditor-General.
 Approved Budget The annual financial statements of a municipality as audited by the Auditor General and approved by council or a provincial or national executive.
 Baseline Current level of performance that a municipality aims to improve when setting performance targets.
 The baseline relates to the level of performance recorded in a year prior to the planning period.
-Basic municipal A municipal service that is necessary to ensure an acceptable and service reasonable quality of life to citizens within that particular area.
+Basic municipal service A municipal service that is necessary to ensure an acceptable and reasonable quality of life to citizens within that particular area.
 If not provided it may endanger the public health and safety or the environment.
 Budget year The financial year for which an annual budget is to be approved - means a year ending on 30 June.
 Cost indicators The overall cost or expenditure of producing a specified quantity of outputs.
-Distribution The distribution of capacity to deliver services. indicators Financial Includes at least a statement of financial position, statement of Statements financial performance, cash-flow statement, notes to these statements and any other statements that may be prescribed.
-General Key After consultation with MECs for local government, the Minister performance may prescribe general key performance indicators that are indicators appropriate and applicable to local government generally.
+Distribution indicators The distribution of capacity to deliver services.
+Financial Statements Includes at least a statement of financial position, statement of financial performance, cash-flow statement, notes to these statements and any other c 1 1/ statements that may be prescribed.
+General Key After consultation with MECs for local government, the Minister may prescribe performance general key performance indicators that are appropriate and applicable to local indicators government generally.
+Immast The results of achieving specific outcomes such as reducing poverty and Impact The results of achieving specific outcomes, such as reducing poverty and Inputs creating jobs.
+All the resources that contribute to the production and delivery of outputs. inputs Inputs are "what we use to do the work".
+They include finances, personnel, equipment and buildings.
+Integrated Set out municipal goals and development plans.
+Development Plan See out manicipal goals and development plans.
+(IDP) National Key Service delivery & infrastructure performance areas Economic development F Municipal transformation and institutional development Financial viability and management Good governance and community participation good governance and community purdespution